Penny167/meet/README.md

   Scenario 1: Show cached data when there’s no internet connection.

-  Given the user is offline, when the user accesses the app, then they are able to see cached data.

-  Scenario 2: Show error when user changes the settings (city, time range).

-  Given the user is using cached data while working offline, when the user tries to change the app settings for city and time range, then they are presented with an error message explaining that this is not possible while working offline.
+  Given the user is offline, when the user accesses the app, then the main features of the app are still available using events cached during the last online session and an alert will notify the user that this is the case.

 5. As a user, I should be able to see event data presented graphically in addition to seeing it in list form, so that I can more easily digest the information at a summary level.

-  Scenario 1: Show a chart with the number of upcoming events in each city.
+  Scenario 1: When the app is launched, show a chart with the number of upcoming events in each city

-  Given the main page is open and the user hasn’t selected a city, when the user selects the option to show event data for all cities as a chart, then a chart with the number of upcoming events in each city is displayed.
+  Given the user hasn’t selected a city, when the app is launched, then a chart with the number of upcoming events in each city is displayed.